-The full policy can be found here and in brief, allows students to submit retrospective (late) mitigating circumstances for assessments up to 5 working days after their results have been released.
-This only applies for assessments taken on or after the 17th March 2020 and now only applies to modules started before the 1st September 2020. the University has now revoked the principle for any modules started on or after 1st September.
+the full policy can be found here and in brief, allows students to submit retrospective (late) mitigating circumstances for assessments up to 5 working days after their results have been released. this only applies for assessments taken on or after the 17th March 2020 and now only applies to modules started before the 1st September 2020. the University has now revoked the principle for any modules started on or after 1st September.

 I made a successful mitigating circumstances claim already and did not submit the work – do I need to anything?